How To Factory Reset PlayStation? [ALL METHODS]

-Are you having software-related issues with your console, such as pairing or connecting to a gaming system or experiencing input lag?
-Factory resetting the console will remove all software-related problems by removing any customizations and settings, but it won’t deal with hardware-related issues.
+Factory resetting the console removes all software-related problems by removing any customizations and settings, but it won’t deal with hardware-related issues.
 To do so, here is my easy guide for you.

 Key Takeaways